triviapatente/android/README.md

 + Documentation
 + Set up contribution workflow
 ### Authors
-This project was initially started by [Luigi Donadel](https://github.com/donadev) and [Antonio Terpin](https://github.com/antonioterpin), and greatly improved thanks to the help of [Gabriel Ciulei](https://github.com/gabrielciulei).
+This project was initially started by [Luigi Donadel](https://github.com/donadev) and [Antonio Terpin](https://github.com/antonioterpin).

 <a name="license"><a/>
 ## License